christiandpg/python-web-login/README.md

 # Test Automation - Web - Python, Pytest, Selenium
 The purpose of this project is to implement automated login tests using python for https://www.saucedemo.com/.
 There are positive and negative scenarios and the possibility to run tests in parallel.
+There is also HTML report that can be generated.

 ## Prerequisites
 Ensure you have the following installed before running the project: